AndyWendt/conference-notes/2016/PNWPHP/taming-the-tigher_elizabeth-powers.md

 * Transport
 * Wrapper

-Most of the code you write today is obsolute tomorrow.
+Most of the code you write today is obsolete tomorrow.
 But that doesn't mean you have to write it poorly.

 There are still a lot of COBOL programs out there that are crucial.

+"How many of you have code that will run 20 years from today?"

+Learn to write quality code that we will want to use in 20 years without vomiting.